Sleek modern reception desk at night bathed in ethereal blue-white digital glow , staffed by intelligence, not a person, always ready to answer

 Signs an AI Receptionist Is Right for Your Business

 Second, do you receive emergency calls outside business hours that currently go to voicemail or to the owner's personal cell?
-If yes, you have a routing and response gap that is costing jobs and creating owner burnout simultaneously.
+If yes, you have a routing and response gap costing jobs and creating owner burnout simultaneously.

 Third, does your business rely on inbound call volume as the primary source of new client acquisition?
 If yes, the efficiency of your intake function is directly linked to your revenue ceiling.

-Signs It May Not Be the Right Priority
+When It May Not Be the Right Priority

 Can callers tell they are speaking to an AI?